-Earlier in this blog, we mentioned prior to programming the PowerFlex 525 it is strongly recommended to get the parameters out of the PowerFlex 70 drive.
-This information is critical for upgrading from your PowerFlex 70 to PowerFlex 525.
-Either having a changed parameter list from the PowerFlex 70 that might be a handwritten copy taped to the drive enclosure or extracting the parameters for the drive with Connected Component WorkBench.
+Earlier in this blog, we mentioned prior to programming the PowerFlex 525 drive it is strongly recommended to get the parameters out of the PowerFlex 70 drive.
+This information is critical for upgrading from your PowerFlex 70 to PowerFlex 525 drive.
+Either having a changed parameter list from the PowerFlex 70 drive that might be a handwritten copy taped to the drive enclosure or extracting the parameters for the drive with Connected Component WorkBench.
 This software is a free download on Rockwell Automation’s PCDC.

 Now let’s begin with the basic parameters that will get the drive to operate.
 First, let’s enter the motor data:

 If this is a centrifugal pump or fan, parameter 53 should be set to Fan/Pump V/Hz value of “3.”
 The only motor parameter you need to set is parameter 42 and just enter the nameplate value on the motor.
 This is the simplest mode the drive can operate in.